joowani/dtags/README.md

 #### To Do

 * Add support for Windows
+* Improve the configuration to include things other than just tags
 * Warn the user when commands known to hang are executed with `run -p`
-* Allow the user to customize the message header style and color
+* Allow the user to customize the style and the color of the headers
-* Add options to `run` command for suppressing stdout and headers
+* Add options to the `run` command for suppressing stdout and headers
 * Add tests